shogi880/DPLCLIP/README.md

-# Amortized Prompt: Lightweight fine-tuning CLIP for Domain Generalization
+# -- under review
-This code is the official implementation of `Amortized Prompt: Lightweight fine-tuning CLIP for Domain Generalization`
+This code is the official implementation of `under review`

 This code is based on the official implementation of `Test-Time Classifier Adjustment Module for Model-Agnostic Domain Generalization (NIPS2021)`.